Welcome to the Cultivating Compassion project and the ADHD Clinic at the Graduate School of Applied and Professional

 WHAT IS The ADHD CLINIC?

 Our clinic is an outpatient specialty program at the Graduate School of Applied and Professional Psychology of Rutgers University, focusing on research and treatment of child and adolescent Attention Deficit Hyperactivity Disorder (ADHD).
-Our therapists are graduate students from the clinical, school, and applied psychology programs who are trained and supervised by Dr. Stephanie Lyon, a licensed psychologist and a faculty member of the Department of Applied Psychology, and Dr. Francine Conway, a licensed psychologist and Dean of the Graduate School of Applied and Professional Psychology.
+Our therapists are graduate students from the clinical, school, and applied psychology programs who are trained and supervised by Dr. Stephanie Lyon, a licensed psychologist and faculty member of the Department of Applied Psychology.

 Traditional treatments for ADHD, both behavioral and medication-based, focus primarily on modifying problematic behavior.
 At the ADHD Clinic, we take a different approach.
 Our treatment is designed to support the whole child, by addressing the thoughts, feelings, and relationships that underlie problematic behavior, increasing resilience, and improving emotional/behavioral regulation.
 We believe that when children live and learn in compassionate environments, their experience of themselves and their behaviors are transformed.